willj-dev/willj-dev.github.io/content/pages/conceptual-fp/appendix-foldr.rst

    foo : (b -> b) -> a -> (b -> b)
    bar : (b -> b)

-The second one is easy: whenever you need a value that fits that type signature, it almost certainly should be the identity function :pseudoml:`id`.
-What about :pseudoml:`foo`?
+The second one is easy: whenever you need a value that fits that type signature, it almost certainly should be the identity function `id`.
+What about `foo`?
 Well let’s treat it as a function of two arguments:

 .. code:: pseudoml

    foo : (b -> b) -> a -> (b -> b)
    foo g x = _

 At this point, let’s consider what gadgets we have available to us.
-We haven’t yet used :pseudoml:`f : a -> b -> b`, and now we also have :pseudoml:`g : b -> b` and :pseudoml:`x : a`.
+We haven’t yet used `f : a -> b -> b`, and now we also have `g : b -> b` and `x : a`.
 In general, unless you have a good reason, you want to try to use all of the variables you have handy.
-Interestingly, :pseudoml:`f x` will have type :pseudoml:`b -> b`, so what if we just compose that with :pseudoml:`g`?
+Interestingly, `f x` will have type `b -> b`, so what if we just compose that with `g`?

 .. code:: pseudoml